Sounds from Space

 #04371

-This mission to moon ended almost fatal.
+This aborted 3rd manned mission to moon ended almost fatal.
 Due to an explosion of the oxygen tank in the service module the mission had to be aborted and luckily the crew returned safely on April 17th 1970.
 See here a short movie of the damaged service module when clicking on the picture to the right.

 Apr 11th 1970